victorchall/EveryDream/doc/AUTO_CAPTION.md

 Automatic captioning uses Salesforce's BLIP to automatically create a clean sentence structure for captioning input images before training.

-This requires an Nvidia GPU with about 860MB of available VRAM.
-It should run fine on something like a 1050 2GB.
+This requires an Nvidia GPU, but is not terribly intensive work.
+It should run fine on something like a 1050 Ti 4GB.

 Images should be **square** (1:1 H:W ratio), but they can be any size.
 I suggest using [Birme](https://www.birme.net/?target_width=512&target_height=512&auto_focal=false&image_format=webp&quality_jpeg=95&quality_webp=99) to crop and resize first, but there are various tools out there for this.
 I strongly suggest making sure to crop well for training!